Planned Parenthood voter guides to show candidate reproductive records and target swing states - KESQ

 “Oftentimes campaigns are not talking to young voters or young voters of color because they’re considered low propensity,” she said, adding that it was often “because they’re facing voter suppression or because they’re young or they’re facing other barriers.”

-When asked whether she included the Biden presidential campaign in that description, Matos declined to answer.
+When asked whether she included the Biden presidential campaign in that description, Matos declined to speak about any specific campaign.

 This year’s effort also comes following a slew of anti-abortion bills coming out of state legislatures in 2019, as well as a key Supreme Court abortion decision in June that struck down a Louisiana abortion restriction while seeing Chief Justice John Roberts in a concurring opinion leave the door open to more state limits on abortion.

-Note: CLARIFICATION: This story has been updated to clarify Matos’ response to a question about the Biden campaign.